×

 Ci stiamo vestendo! — We’re getting dressed!

-How to Use the Italian Present Continuous in Context
+When to Use the Present Continuous in Italian

 Che stanno facendo? — What are they doing?

-This wouldn’t be a way for me to ask what they generally do to amuse themselves or for a job.
-I want to know what these people are doing right at the moment.
-Perhaps they’re making me late, or being interesting right now.
+This wouldn’t be a way for me to ask what they generally do for a job or in their free time.
+I want to know what these people are currently doing at the moment of speaking.
+Perhaps they’re making me late and I want to know what’s taking them so long, for instance.

 Che fanno? — What are they doing?/What do they do?

 Both English translations are possible.
-This question could mean about the same as Che stanno facendo? above, but depending on the context it could also lead to more general conversations about what they generally do (at this time of day, in life, what they enjoy, what they’ve been up to lately, etc.).
+This question could mean about the same as Che stanno facendo? above, but depending on the context it could also be asking what they generally do (at this time of day, in life, what they enjoy, what they’ve been up to lately, etc.).

-Here are some more examples that contrast the present continuous from the standard present tense.
+Here are some more examples that contrast the present continuous from the present indicative tense:

-It’s important to note that you don’t use the present progressive to talk about the immediate future, as you would in English with a sentence like, “tomorrow I’m going to the store.”
-Talking about the future requires other tenses in Italian (often, the future indicative) and is a topic for another day.
+It’s important to note that you don’t use the present progressive to talk about the immediate future, as you would in English with a sentence like, “Tomorrow I’m going to the store.”
+Talking about the future requires the future tense

-It’s therefore useful to practice this tense by role-playing situations and talking about what people are doing right at the moment.
+To get more comfortable with the present continuous, you could study a few flashcards or watch a couple of videos and listen for its usage.
+It can also be useful to practice by role-playing situations and talking about what people are doing right at the moment.

-If that feels too ridiculous, try looking at pictures (Italian newspapers or Google Image searches can give you endless prompts) and reporting on the situations as if they were happening right in front of you.
+If that feels too ridiculous, try looking at pictures in Italian newspapers or magazines and reporting on the situations as if they were happening right in front of you.
 You can also practice this tense by listening to how native speakers use it in action with a program like FluentU.

 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.